outside, it is beautiful. An introduction...a provocation...

 What?

-outside it is beautiful is a digital community audio stories artwork project set on the Bentham train line which aims to encourage anyone who travels on a train to look out of the window more, focusing on what they are passing through, as well as where they are going to.
-It aims to foster a greater connection between rail passengers and local commuters with the landscapes, wildlife and communities they are travelling through.
+outside it is beautiful is a digital community audio stories artwork project set on the Bentham train line.
+It aims to encourage anyone who travels on a train to look out of the window, focusing on what they are passing through, as well as where they are going to.
+It hopes to foster a greater connection between rail passengers, local commuters, landscapes, wildlife and communities.

 How?

-Participating in free creative workshops, communities along the line will perform and record stories they have written which connect with the landscape that can be seen out the window.
+Participating in free creative workshops, communities along the Bentham train line between Leeds and Morecambe will perform and record stories they have written which are about the landscape and heritage that can be seen out the window.
 The stories will be curated for an audio work which will ping into passengers' ears via their mobile phones using GPS technology.
 We aim it to be a living, moving and live immersive audio artwork, a great tapestry of poetry, rap, music and prose.

 Why?